Renanuya/renanuya/README.md

 ### .init
 Hi, I'm Ali Renan Uyanık.
-I am a university student with a keen interest in staying up-to-date with new technologies.<br>
+I'm a university student with a keen interest in staying up-to-date with new technologies.<br>

 ### .code
 I use GitHub mostly to store and synchronize my work.<br>